How is the length of time in custody before trial relevant to bail?

 What was the final verdict on bail?

-Hamill J granted Bail and mentioned that a significant factor was the length of time Boyd would have been likely to spend in custody if bail was refused.
+Hamill J granted Bail and mentioned that a significant factor was the length of time Boyd would have been likely to spend in custody before trial if bail was refused.